-Since the discovery of oil and gas and the advent of commercial conveniences, powered by oil and gas, companies have been confronted with the need to accurately measure the oil and gas bought and sold in the marketplace.
+Since the discovery of oil and gas and the advent of commercial conveniences, which use oil and gas, companies have been confronted with the need to accurately measure the oil and gas bought and sold in the marketplace.
 And, as usual, the technology available at the time was brought to bear on the measurement process.

-All oil and gas companies must deal with measurement and their current technology is positioned somewhere on an automation curve.
-As time passes, the technology advances and changes.
-New products and measurement techniques are constantly brought to bear to improve the measurement process.
-More recently SCADA (supervisory control and data acquisition) systems have become a key technology assisting the user in acquiring measurement data and in controlling the transmission and distribution of oil and gas.
-Unfortunately, adopting the new technology always brings with it a price that must be paid.
+All gas companies must, of course, deal with gas measurement and are positioned somewhere on the automation curve.
+As time moves forward, so does the technology.
+New products and measurement techniques are constantly being offered to improve the gas measurement process.
+Unfortunately, adopting the new technology always brings with it a price.
 And the price is not only measured in dollars, but in ever increasing difficulty in making intelligent decisions and choices.

-So how does a company, with a need to move to the next step on the automation curve, sort through the options and complex technology available today?
+So how does a company, with the need to progress on the automation curve, sort through the many options available today?
 The effort requires a continuing education process.
 The decision maker must understand not only what the available technology can do for his company today but must understand its future impact on the company.